xwmx/nb/README.md

 ```

 `nb` matches `AND` query terms regardless of where they appear in a
-file, an improvement over most options for `AND` queries on the command
+document, an improvement over most options for `AND` queries on the command
 line which typically only match terms appearing on the same line.

 `OR` queries return items that match at least one of the queries and can